ISO/IEC 646: Code page layout

-The following table shows the ISO/IEC 646 Invariant character set.
+The following table shows the ISO/IEC 646:1991 International Reference Version character set.
 Each character is shown with its Unicode equivalent.
-National code points are gray with the ASCII character that is replaced.
-Yellow indicates a character that, in some regions, could be combined with a previous character as a diacritic using the backspace character, which may affect glyph choice.
+Code points open for substitution in national variants are shown with a grey background.
+Yellow background indicates a character that, in some variants, could be combined with a previous character as a diacritic using the backspace character, which may affect glyph choice.

-In addition to the invariant set restrictions, 0x23 is restricted to be either # or £ and 0x24 is restricted to be either $ or ¤ in ECMA-6:1991, equivalent to ISO/IEC 646:1991.
+In addition to the invariant set restrictions, 0x23 is restricted to be either # or £ and 0x24 is restricted to be either $ or ¤.
 However, these restrictions are not followed by all national variants.